Rappsilber-Laboratory/xiRESCORE/docs/usage.rst

 CLI example
 -----------

-This example shows how to xiRescore from command line:
+This example shows how to xiRESCORE from command line:

 .. code-block:: bash